A fascinating visit through holy Pagodas, crowded markets and old colonial buildings in Yangon

 * When you use the transports search engine, you can usually check and book the means of transport within 7/10 days.

 You have to reach major attractions by taxi.
 The downtown is walkable and starting from Sule Paya, you can visit the Mahabondoola Park and the colonial-era buildings around the park and trough Pansodan street until you’ll reach the Strand hotel.
 From here, you can walk to Botahtaung Pagoda and then take a taxi towards your next spot.
 We suggest visiting the Shwedagon Paya in the late afternoon, the local Markets (Thirimingala and the alleys around Theingyi Zay) and the “circle line train” during the early morning.

 If you are in Yangon for a short layover, you don’t have much time, or you want to visit the city with a shared or private tour, you can click here to check the options and book your activity.

 5. Activities in Yangon

 Yangon offers a wide range of affordable accommodations.
 Since you have to move around by taxi, you can choose the area that you like most.
-We suggest sleeping in Bahan (north-central Yangon), one of the most thriving areas of the Yangon, or in Kyauktada around the Colonial area (Yangon downtown).
+We suggest sleeping in Bahan (north-central Yangon), one of Yangon’s most thriving areas, or in Kyauktada around the Colonial area (Yangon downtown).
 We slept at the Sky view Hotel in Bahan (double room 45 US dollars) and Hotel K Yangon in the colonial area (double room 30 US dollars).
 In these areas, you can find cheaper hotels so as some hostels.